tsheinen/hack-preprocessor/README.md

 # Hack ASM Preprocessor

-A utility which adds function calling and return support to Hack ASM
+A utility which adds function calling and return support to Hack ASM.
+I intend on implementing an assembler and emulator for the language as well.

 ## Description